-Norway’s mobile market is dominated by Telenor Mobil and Telia (formerly NetCom before being rebranded in March 2016).
+Norway’s mobile market is dominated by Telenor Mobil and Telia (formerly NetCom before being rebranded in 2016).
 The joint venture Mobile Norway was part-owned by Tele2 until the failure of Tele2 to secure spectrum at auction in December 2013 led the company to sell its Norwegian operations.
 This directly benefitted the new entrant Ice.net, owned by AINMT Holdings, which did secure spectrum at auction and which gained Network Norway’s customer base as part of the deal enforced by the telecom regulator.
 Voice and data services from these operators are supplemented by those from a growing number of MVNOs.

 Telenor Mobil, Telia (NetCom), Mobile Norway, Teletopia, Tele2.